7 common questions about sashiko answered

 Is sashiko expensive?

 Sashiko can be used to extend the life of a favorite garment indefinitely.
-It can be applied to turn a mass-produced product into a unique custom design product and it can be used to make affordable treasures instead of buying expensive presents to give out to other people.
+It can be applied to turn a mass-produced product into a unique custom design product and it can be used to make affordable treasures instead of buying expensive presents to give out to your favorite people.

 Let's agree that sashiko is anything but expensive.
 If you make it yourself.